lsprangers/lsprangers.github.io/docs/aws_sap/SECURITY.md

         - If for some reason the S3 bucket was made public, then GET requests would fail unless the user had KMS authorization as well
         - `s3:putObject` also would require `KMS` authorizations as well for the role the user assumes
 - `SSE-C` encrypts S3 objects with our own keys, and encryption is done server-side
-- Client side is when we encrypt and decrypt data client side
+- Client side is when you encrypt and decrypt data client side
 - Any data in Glacier is AES-256 encrypted with keys under AWS control

 ### Encryption in Transit